goadesign/goa/docs/Guide.md

 type given as argument.
 Each view simply renders an array where each element has been projected using the corresponding element view.

-Like in v1 the goa DSL makes it possible to define both user and result types (called media types in v1).
+The Goa DSL makes it possible to define both user and result types.
 Result types are user types that also define views.
-The DSL for defining user types and result types is the same as in v1 (using `Type` and `ResultType` respectively).
+Note that user types (defined using the `Type` DSL) may be used in both `Payload` and `Result` DSLs while result types (defined using the `ResultType` DSL) may only be used in `Result` DSLs.

 ### Payload to HTTP request mapping